allen-liaoo/AIBot/README.md

 __**Utility Commands**__
 - number (n) - Generate random numbers, roll a dice, or flip a coin. *
 - say - Let the bot say something for you.
 Support Embed Message. *
-- emoji - Translate words into the Emoji language. *
+- emoji (e) - Translate words into the Emoji language. *
 - math (m) - Let the bot to solve a math operation for you. *
 - weather (w) - Get the weather. *
 - search - Search Google, Wikipedia, Urban Dictionary, Github, IMDb and custom sites.*